Languages of the United States: Education

-African, Asian and European languages
+Historic languages

 Some of the first European languages to be spoken in the U.S. were English, Dutch, French, Spanish, and Swedish.

-From the mid-19th century on, the nation had large numbers of immigrants who spoke little or no English, and throughout the country state laws, constitutions, and legislative proceedings appeared in the languages of politically important immigrant groups.
-There have been bilingual schools and local newspapers in such languages as German, Ukrainian, Hungarian, Irish, Italian, Norwegian, Greek, Polish, Swedish, Romanian, Czech, Japanese, Yiddish, Hebrew, Lithuanian, Welsh, Cantonese, Bulgarian, Dutch, Portuguese and others, despite opposing English-only laws that, for example, illegalized church services, telephone conversations, and even conversations in the street or on railway platforms in any language other than English, until the first of these laws was ruled unconstitutional in 1923 (Meyer v.
+From the mid-19th century, the nation had large numbers of immigrants who spoke little or no English.
+The laws, constitutions, and legislative proceedings of some states and territories appeared in the languages of politically important immigrant groups.
+There have been bilingual schools and local newspapers in such languages as German, Ukrainian, Hungarian, Irish, Italian, Norwegian, Greek, Polish, Swedish, Romanian, Czech, Japanese, Yiddish, Hebrew, Lithuanian, Welsh, Cantonese, Bulgarian, Dutch, Portuguese, Persian, Arabic and others.
+These flourished despite English-only laws in some jurisdictions prohibiting church services, telephone conversations, and even conversations in the street or on railway platforms in a language other than English, up until the first of these laws was ruled unconstitutional in 1923 (Meyer v.
 Nebraska).

 Typically, immigrant languages tend to be lost through assimilation within two or three generations.

-Several American states & territories have also had native populations who spoke their own language prior to joining the American Union, and have maintained their original languages for centuries: examples are Alaskan Russian in Alaska, Louisiana French in Louisiana, Pennsylvania Dutch in Pennsylvania, and Puerto Rican Spanish in Puerto Rico.
+Several states and territories have native populations who spoke their own language prior to joining the United States, and have maintained their original languages for centuries.
+The languages include Alaskan Russian, Louisiana French, New Mexican Spanish, Pennsylvania Dutch, and Puerto Rican Spanish.

-Domestic American languages

-English
+English (245.69 million speakers)

 English was inherited from British colonization, and it is spoken by the majority of the population.
-English has become increasingly common; when the United States was founded, 40% of Americans spoke English.
+English has become increasingly common; when the United States was founded, just 40% of Americans spoke English..
 In 2002, 87% of Americans spoke English as their first language.
 It serves as the de facto national language, the language in which government business is carried out.
 According to the U.S. Census Bureau, 80% spoke only English at home and all but approximately 13,600,000 U.S. residents age 5 and over speak English "well" or "very well".

 American English is different from British English in terms of spelling (one example being the dropped "u" in words such as color/colour), grammar, vocabulary, pronunciation, and slang usage.
 The differences are not usually a barrier to effective communication between an American English and a British English speaker.

 Some states, like California, have amended their constitutions to make English the only official language, but in practice, this only means that official government documents must at least be in English, and does not mean that they should be exclusively available only in English.
 For example, the standard California Class C driver's license examination is available in 32 different languages.